SoK: Security Below the OS -- A Security Analysis of UEFI

-\item \textbf{System Management Mode (SMM) Code:} SMM is a special operating mode in x86 microprocessors, introduced by Intel as a security and system management feature.
-It provides an isolated environment for performing system-level operations that are transparent to the operating system, applications, and other system components.
-It is used for handling system-wide functions like power management, system hardware control, or proprietary OEM-designed code.
-The code executed in this mode can be stored on the SPI flash chip~\cite{IntelSMM}.
+\item \textit{System Management Mode (SMM) Code:} SMM is a special operating mode in x86 microprocessors introduced by Intel as a security and system-management feature.
+It provides an isolated environment for system-level operations that are transparent to the operating system, applications, and other components.
+It handles system-wide functions like power management, hardware control, or proprietary OEM-designed code.
+Code executed in this mode can be stored on the SPI flash chip~\cite{SMMrootkit}.

-\item \emph{Option ROM:} These are pieces of firmware that help initialize specific pieces of hardware, such as graphics cards or certain types of storage controllers.
+\item \emph{Option ROM:} These firmware pieces help initialize specific hardware, such as graphics cards or certain storage controllers.

-\item \emph{Recovery Firmware:} Some systems include a backup or recovery version that can be used to restore the firmware in case the primary copy becomes corrupted~\cite{RelWorknystrom2011uefinetworking}.
+\item \emph{Recovery Firmware:} Some systems include a backup or recovery version to restore the firmware if the primary copy becomes corrupted~\cite{RelWorknystrom2011uefinetworking}.

-\item \emph{Certificates and Keys:} For systems that support Secure Boot or other security features, the necessary certificates and keys might be stored in the SPI flash~\cite{RelWorknystrom2011uefinetworking}.
+\item \emph{Certificates and Keys:} For systems that support Secure Boot or other security features, necessary certificates and keys might be stored in the SPI flash~\cite{RelWorknystrom2011uefinetworking}.